shockz09/pdf0/README.md

 | **OCR** | Extract text from scanned documents |
 | **PDF → Images** | Convert pages to JPG or PNG |
 | **Images → PDF** | Create a PDF from images |

-## Why LocalPDF?

-- **Privacy First** — All processing happens in your browser using WebAssembly and JavaScript.
-We literally can't see your files.
-- **No Upload Wait** — Processing starts instantly.
-No waiting for uploads/downloads.
-- **Works Offline** — Once loaded, works without internet.
-- **Free Forever** — No accounts, no subscriptions, no limits.

 ## Tech Stack